Motorcycle Personal Injury Claims

 1. No-Fault Accident Benefit Rights

 Motorcyclists injured in Ontario have no-fault accident benefit rights identical to those injured in car accidents.
-Accordingly, motorcyclists can qualify for medical, rehabilitation and attendant care benefits in accordance with the maximums available under the legislation (either $1 million if you have sustained a “catastrophic impairment” or $65,000 if you have sustained other less significant injuries like fractures and/or a concussion).
-Income replacement benefits can also be paid to injured motorcyclists just like motorists or pedestrians hit by vehicles.
-The injured motorist should make a claim for accident benefits to their own motorcycle insurer.
-It should be noted that when purchasing motorcycle insurance it would be prudent to purchase enhanced optional benefits to provide additional coverage if you are injured given the serious nature of injuries involving motorcycles.
+Accordingly, motorcyclists can qualify for medical, rehabilitation, and attendant care benefits in accordance with the maximums available under the legislation (either $1 million if you have sustained a “catastrophic impairment” or $65,000 if you have sustained other less significant injuries like fractures and/or a concussion).
+Income replacement benefits can also be paid to injured motorcyclists, just like motorists or pedestrians hit by vehicles.
+The injured motorist should claim accident benefits from their motorcycle insurer.
+It should be noted that when purchasing motorcycle insurance, it would be prudent to purchase enhanced optional benefits to provide additional coverage if you are injured, given the serious nature of injuries involving motorcycles.

 2. Lawsuits